LukeberryPi/coding-assignment/README.md

 You will need a valid `.env` file to run this project locally.

-It should be in the following format:
+It should be in the following format.
+I used v3 of the TMDB API:

 ```
 REACT_APP_API_URL=https://api.themoviedb.org/3